It was the moment I decided enough was enough.

 “HA!!”
 I actually said out loud.
 All of us are college grads in our mid-twenties.
 Our parents were done with us years ago!

 A few weeks later, I resigned with an extremely heavy heart.
 I didn’t want to leave the best job I ever had, but there was no way I could’ve financially made it work.
-I’m not married and I’m trying to not live off of my parents, and a clause in our contracts said we couldn’t be employed elsewhere.
+I’m not married and trying to not live off of my parents, and a clause in our contracts said we couldn’t hold second jobs.
 You would’ve done the same thing.

 What I have experienced throughout my career is an all too common trend across the sports world.
 The mentality of “let’s pay college grads as little as possible and try to sell out this arena” is poisoning the fan development efforts of everyone in this industry in possession of a brain.